Moffat Beach

 Despite maintaining a low unemployment rate of 3.6%, Moffat Beach has experienced recent job losses, resulting in a below average employment performance ranking when compared nationally

-Over the year ending September 2025, labour force levels decreased by 2.6%, employment fell by 2.0%, causing a drop in unemployment rate by 0.6 percentage points.
-This contrasts with Rest of Qld where employment rose by 1.7% and unemployment increased by 0.3 percentage points.
-State-level data to 25-Nov shows QLD's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, aligning with the national rate of 4.3%.
-Jobs and Skills Australia's forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Moffat Beach's employment mix suggests local employment should increase by 7.1% over five years and 14.5% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Over the year to September 2025, labour force levels decreased by 2.6%, employment fell by 2.0%, and unemployment dropped by 0.6 percentage points.
+In contrast, Rest of Qld saw employment rise by 1.7%.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Moffat Beach's employment mix suggests local employment should increase by 7.1% over five years and 14.5% over ten years, though this is a simple extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment